tousif13/Port_Swigger_Labs/SQL_Injection(PSLabs).md

 Thus , the lab is solved.

-## Lab: Blind SQL injection with time delays and information retrieval
+## Lab 15: Blind SQL injection with time delays and information retrieval

 The results of the SQL query are not returned, and the application does not respond any differently based on whether the query returns any rows or causes an error.
 However, since the query is executed synchronously, it is possible to trigger conditional time delays to infer information.